Updated April 23, 2021

 Connected manufacturing equipment and smart factories use connected devices to capture and analyze data in real-time, often with the help of edge computing capabilities.
 These types of devices offer valuable information on OEE in the moment, but collected data can also be combined and analyzed to derive deeper insights that can bolster OEE moving forward.

-Collecting machine and operator data in real-time and contextualizing it for use across the operation provides an immediate boost to productivity based on visible accountability.
+Collecting machine and operator data in real-time and contextualizing it for use across the operation provides an immediate boost to productivity based on visible accountability, via production reports, OEE dashboards, and historical data.
 Both operators and managers can easily see where they stand when it comes to production goals, as well as identify any machines that are falling behind or experiencing downtime events.

 Without the real-time, accurate production data, manufacturers are forced to deal with inaccurate, paper-based data that will be delayed and far less useful in solving problems and making decisions on the shop floor.